 - a medicine that you take, such as a blood thinner

 - a medical condition

 Blood naturally contains iron, which helps red blood cells carry oxygen around the body.
 Heavy blood loss month after month can lead to iron deficiency (low iron levels).
 This can lead to anaemia.

 - dizziness when standing up

 - shortness of breath

-If you are concerned about this, you should visit your doctor.
+If you are concerned about anaemia, speak with your doctor.

-- Make sure you change your tampon or sanitary towel at regular intervals.
-The recommended time frame is every four to eight hours for a tampon, and every four to five hours for a sanitary towel.
+Make sure you change your tampon or sanitary pad at regular intervals.
+The recommended time frame is every 3 to 4 hours for a tampon, and every 4 to 5 hours for a pad.

-- You may need to use more tampons or towels on the heavier days of your period.
-However, if you are changing your towel every one to two hours due to heavy blood loss, you should visit your GP for advice.
+You may need to use more tampons or pads on the heavier days of your period.

-Drink plenty of clear fluid a day (water is best) unless you have an existing medical condition which means this is not possible.
+Drink plenty of clear fluids every day (water is best) unless a doctor has told you that this is unhealthy for you.